Waaal/BobaOS/doc/fs/Fat.md

 Lba stands for logical block address.
 It is a way to index all the sectors on a disk.
 It starts from 0 for the first sector and goes up how many sectors a disk has.

+### Cluster
+One sector is normaly 512 bytes (0x0B in boot sector).
+One cluster can have multiple sectors (0x0D in boot sector).

 ## Fat Disk
 A typically FAT disk is orderd into 4 regions:
 - Boot Sector / Reserved